 How long does it take?
 According to the Mayo Clinic, donating blood typically takes approximately 45-60 minutes.

 What should I do before I donate?
 Eat a good meal and drink plenty of fluids before you donate blood.
-There are some restrictions when it comes to donating blood.
-Hopeful donors who have recently gotten a tattoo, piercing, or gotten any vaccinations should speak with staff before giving blood.
+You should also be aware of any restrictions - hopeful donors who have recently received a tattoo, piercing, or any immunizations should speak with staff before giving blood.
 Traveling to certain countries, as well as weight and personal health, may also limit your ability to give blood.
 If you want to donate, first speak with your doctor or any staff at the center where you choose to give blood.

 Where can I donate blood?
 For help finding a blood donation center near you, please visit the Red Cross website.